-7 The Models which failed to run to completion where water purification, aesthetics and access to nature.

-Defra (2010), Delivering a Healthy Natural Environment (Update to 'Securing a healthy environment: An action plan for embedding an ecosystem approach').

-Defra (2015), What Nature Can do for You (A practical introduction to making the most of natural services, assets and resources in policy and decision making).

-Landscape Institute (2013), Green Infrastructure, An Integrated Approach To Land Use.

-Natural England (2009), Green Infrastructure Guidance (NE176[1]).

-UK National Ecosystem Assessment (2011) and National Ecosystem Assessment Follow-On (2014).

-National Ecosystems Approach Toolkit http://neat.ecosystemsknowledge.net/index.html

-Plan 2: EcoServ-GIS - Local Climate

-Why a Sub-Regional Framework Approach?

-Sub-regional green infrastructure frameworks are developed at a strategic scale to provide a guide for green infrastructure planning, investment and delivery.
-A framework highlights where the existing green infrastructure assets are, locates the weaker areas and guides priorities for future investment.
-This Framework has been produced to assist with and guide actions for, the delivery of green infrastructure across the South Downs and surrounding areas.

-Specifically, sub-regional green infrastructure frameworks are utilised to:
+7 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/396840/pb13897-nature-do-for-you.pdf

+PLAN 3: ECOSERV-GIS - LOCAL CLIMATE REGULATION

+WHY A REGIONAL NETWORK APPROACH?

-- Provide a common cross-border agenda for action and supporting evidence base; - Ensure that strategic issues are considered at their appropriate scale; - Promote the consistent and joined up management of larger scale assets, especially those that cross administrative boundaries: - Support and guide partnership working and provide a platform for bringing partners together; - Provide a common framework to attract and guide investment in green infrastructure.
+- 1.44 Planning for nature and people at a strategic level provides a valuable overarching guide for smaller scale activity and their planning, investment and delivery, ensuring that all these activities are inter-connected and collectively contribute to supporting a wider network.
+A high level network flags where the existing natural assets are, locates the weaker areas and guides priorities for future investment.
+This evidence has been produced to assist with and coordinate future actions for the delivery of green infrastructure and other ecosystem approaches across the South Downs and surrounding areas. - 1.45 Specifically, this evidence will: - Provide a common cross-border agenda for action and supporting evidence base; - Ensure that strategic issues are considered at their appropriate scale; - Promote the consistent and joined up management of larger scale assets, especially those that cross administrative boundaries; - Support and guide partnership working and provide a platform for bringing partners together;

-Enabling Sustainable Development
+Provide a common network to attract and guide investment in green infrastructure.

+ENABLING SUSTAINABLE DEVELOPMENT

+ECONOMIC GROWTH
-One of the primary reasons for a sub-regional approach to green infrastructure is to support sustainable economic growth across the Framework area, as defined in the principle of sustainable development.8

-Green infrastructure planning can uphold the environmental and social 'pillars' of sustainable development.
+- 1.46 One of the primary reasons for a regional approach to nature is to support sustainable economic growth across the Network area, as defined in the principle of sustainable development.8 - 1.47 Landscape led planning and action can uphold the environmental and social 'pillars' of sustainable development.
+Green solutions versus grey can also save money, provide environmental benefits and support business evolve into a more sustainable model.
 This helps to ensure that economic growth does not have a negative impact on the environment and society and, ideally, results in improvements.

-This also relates to the need to preserve the 'Special Qualities' of the South Downs National Park as demands on it increase.
+SOCIAL EQUALITY

-Decisions which have an impact on environmental quality can create 'winners' and 'losers'.
-Working at a Framework level and through the application of an ecosystem services approach, this imbalance can be highlighted.
+1.48 Decisions which have an impact on environmental quality can create 'winners' and 'losers'.
+Working at a sub regional level and through the application of an ecosystem services approach, this imbalance can be highlighted.
 For example, for the distribution of social impacts to be fair, decisions and policies should avoid creating further adverse effects for those who are already the most vulnerable.
 Ideally these decisions and policies should begin to redress existing inequalities.
-For example, clear links have been shown between green infrastructure and health inequalities; therefore policies should not further disadvantage communities with existing health inequalities.
+For example, clear links have been shown between a lack of green infrastructure and health inequalities; therefore policies address this imbalance and should not further disadvantage communities with existing health inequalities.